 Just like a logo, web site, marketing style and social media presence, recipes are an important branding tool that reflects the image, values and personality of their source.
 My mission is to help individuals and companies have a keener understanding of the value that well-written recipes bring to their work and their brands.
-I share insights from three decades deeply engrossed in recipes to offer clients the tools and information that will maximize the quality of recipes they share with readers, customers and the world.
-The ultimate goal is recipes that are clear, reliable and detailed, sure to keep them coming back for more.
+I share insights from three decades deeply engrossed in recipes to offer clients tools and information that will enhance the quality of recipes they share with readers, customers and the world.
+The ultimate goal is recipes that are clear, reliable and detailed, sure to keep home cooks coming back for more.
 Below is a selection of services that can range from a few hours’ time to much larger projects.
 Contact me if you would like a more detailed menu of services.
 You can read more about what inspired this new focus here.

-When a general survey of recipe content is of interest rather than editing of individual recipes, I can perform an audit of a collection of recipes.
-After careful review of the collection (or a sample thereof), I will provide detailed guidelines for key ways that the recipes can be improved.
-This will include both general best-practices for recipe style, as well as qualitative improvements relative to the specific project.
+When a general survey of recipe content is of interest, rather than editing of individual recipes, I can perform an audit of a collection of recipes.
+After careful review of the collection (or a sample thereof), I will provide objective, detailed guidelines for key ways that the recipes can be improved.
+This will include both general best practices for recipe style, as well as qualitative improvements relative to the specific project.
 This post shares a whimsical example of improving a recipe by applying some of those recipe-writing standards, one going way back to my first cookbook collaboration.